-When you are working with a 3D printer it’s like caring for a baby, you need to look after it and keep it well maintained by doing this you need to calibrate it regular.
-We no longer use meters or centimeter this because the most used unit now is millimeters and microns, things can’t get more precise than this.
-The more the environment affects, this will result in plastic dilatation and the diameter but it will mostly affect the natural stretching of the belt.
+When you are working with a 3D printer it’s like caring for a baby, you need to look after it and keep it well maintained.
+An important part of this is regularly checking the extruder calibration .
+We no longer use meters or centimeter, because the most common unit now is millimeters and microns.
+Things can’t really get more precise than this!

 What Is And How To Use Calipers?

-Calipers are a device that are used to measure length, it’s like a ruler but it is more advanced.
-I would like to suggest that you should buy a digital caliper, they can be a bit expensive but the price will pay off.
+Calipers are devices that are used to precisely measure length, it’s like a ruler but it is more advanced.
+I would like to suggest that you should buy a digital caliper.
+These can be a bit expensive but you will find that digital calipers are much easier to use.
 You will need to get a calipers with at least 0.01mm precision or 0.0005.
-You can buy these from a DIY store.
+You can typically buy these from a DIY store.

 |Where to buy||Price|

 It’s always good to make a backup before any configuration changes.
 It doesn’t matter if your doing work on a computer, mobile phone or a 3D printer.
 Anything bad can happen at any time, and this will result in you losing all progress that you have worked on.
 So make sure that you do regular backups.